 After more than two years in Panama, it was time to move on.
-Despite the wonderful memories and lifelong friends we've made there, there was so much more we want to eat, see, and experience … so on June 1, 2013, we moved our belongings to our new home in … Ecuador!
+Despite the wonderful memories and lifelong friends we’ve made there, there was so much more we want to eat, see, and experience … so on June 1, 2013, we moved our belongings to Ecuador!

-Three days later, and we were on our first trip.
-Our plan: Five days and four nights in the Amazon basin, east of the Andes mountains, seeing parts of Ecuador most people never even thought existed.
-Now we’re back in our new apartment working on photos and stories from our trip.
+Three days after moving into our new apartment, we were on our first trip.
+Five days and four nights in the Amazon basin.
+We’d cross the Andes mountains, seeing parts of Ecuador most people never even imagined.

 One of the highlights of the tour was our stay at Cotococha Amazon Lodge, a fabulous lodge that truly expresses the Amazon in its décor.
 Every building there, from social areas to bungalows, is built of wood and natural materials, in an architectural style typical to the region.

 I particularly appreciated those thatched roofs. which were made with local palms.
 They made the open-air social areas – dining room, bar area, and even a nice sitting area with a fireplace – cozy, comfortable and welcoming.

 ⓘ TIP: Prices are surprisingly low, even for a private room.
 If you’re interested in staying here, Cotococha Amazon Lodge is also called as Selina Amazon Tena so you might have to search for both.
 Book now | Compare prices for later | Read TripAdvisor reviews

 As Ricardo, the lodge manager, gave us an orientation to our stay, two cute little coatimundis acted as welcoming committee and played overhead.
 I was so enchanted by their antics I almost missed an important question: “Do any of you have any dietary restrictions?”
 It’s a small thing, but I thought it said a lot about their level of attention.